InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 1. **Unit tests**: in the matching test file (e.g. tests for `core/audits/my-swell-audit.js` go in `core/test/audits/my-swell-audit-test.js`).

-1. **Smoke (end-to-end) tests**: search through the [existing test expectations](cli/test/smokehouse/test-definitions/) to see if there's a logical place to add a check for your change, or (as a last resort) add a new smoke test.
+1. **Smoke (end-to-end) tests**: search through the [existing smoke test expectations](cli/test/smokehouse/test-definitions/) to see if there's a logical place to add a check for your change, or (as a last resort) add a new smoke test definition.

 1. Run `yarn update:sample-json` to update the [sample Lighthouse result JSON](core/test/results/sample_v2.json) kept in the repo for testing.
 This will also pull any strings needed for localization into the correct files.